National Lampoon's Christmas Vacation: Plot

 Chicago-area resident Clark Griswold intends to have a great Christmas with his entire family.
-He drives his wife Ellen and children Audrey and Rusty out to the country to find a tree, ultimately choosing the largest one they can find.
+He drives his wife Ellen and children Audrey and Rusty out to the country to find a Christmas tree, ultimately choosing the largest one they can find.
 Realizing too late that they did not bring any tools to cut down the tree, they are forced to uproot it instead.
 Clark's holiday plans inadvertently cause steadily escalating chaos for the family's yuppie neighbors, Todd and Margo Chester.

 When both Clark's and Ellen's parents arrive for Christmas, their bickering quickly begins to annoy the family.
 However, Clark maintains a positive attitude and remains undeterred in his plans.
 He covers the house's entire exterior with thousands of lights, which temporarily cause a citywide power shortage once he gets them to work properly.

 Ellen's cousin Catherine and her redneck husband Eddie arrive unannounced with two of their younger children, Rocky and Ruby Sue, and their pet Rottweiler, Snots.
 Eddie later admits they are living in the RV in which they arrived, as he went broke and had to sell their home and land.
 Clark offers to buy gifts for Eddie's kids so they can still enjoy Christmas.
 Soon afterward, Clark's senile Aunt Bethany and cantankerous Uncle Lewis arrive.

 Clark begins to wonder why his boss, Frank Shirley, has not given him his yearly bonus, which he desperately needs to pay for a new swimming pool.
-After a disastrous Christmas Eve dinner, during which Aunt Bethany's cat is electrocuted and Uncle Lewis accidentally burns down the Christmas tree while lighting his cigar, a courier delivers an envelope.
-Instead of the bonus Clark expects, it is a membership in a jelly club.
-He snaps and angrily wishes for Frank to be delivered to the house so he can insult him to his face.
+After a disastrous Christmas Eve dinner due to the turkey being overcooked, Aunt Bethany's cat is electrocuted and Uncle Lewis accidentally burns down the Christmas tree while lighting his cigar.
+Soon after, a courier delivers an envelope.
+Instead of the bonus Clark expects, it is a membership to the Jelly of the Month club.
+He snaps and during his tirade he angrily wishes for Frank to be delivered to the house so he can insult him to his face.